lucorp/slovak_firstnames/README.md

-# slovak_firstnames
+# Slovak Firstnames

-Repository with existing firstnames used in slovakia.
+Repository with existing firstnames used in Slovakia.

+License: MIT